Logo

 Service Details: How It Works

-At the outset, support will include Bitcoin, Bitcoin Cash, Litecoin, and Ethereum, with a minimum purchase of just 1 euro to keep entry costs low and accessible.
-PayPal’s supported-asset lineup can vary by country, so the app displays which digital assets are available in your region.
+Initially, support is expected to include Bitcoin, Bitcoin Cash, Litecoin, and Ethereum, with a minimum purchase of 1 euro in the Luxembourg rollout.
+Because PayPal’s supported-asset list can vary by country, the app should show which digital assets are available in your region.

 • PayPal wallet balance